notryanb/notryanb.github.io/_posts/2017-11-01-increasing-rusts-reach.md

 I first heard about Rust when I was at a Ruby conference a little over a year ago (Ancient City Ruby 2016).
 That is where my soon to be "mentor" Sean Griffin and Rust evangelist Steve Klabnik were speaking.
-I was amazed by what Rust had to offer, speed & safety!
+I was amazed by what Rust had to offer.
+Speed & safety!
 The first few attemps at making anything more complex than a simple CLI script were very frustrating and I again felt like an incompetant programmer.